 EU greenhouse gas emissions and targets

 Due to measures being taken at European level as well by Member States at national level, the EU is well on track towards meeting its targets for cutting greenhouse gas emissions under the Kyoto Protocol and for 2020.
 By reducing emissions since 1990 while expanding its economy, the EU has successfully shown that economic growth and emission cuts are not contradictory.
-See latest progress report.
+See the latest EU greenhouse gas inventory.

 EU-15 over-achieves first Kyoto target